wl0182/Restaurant-Ordering-System/docs/episode-01-building-models.md

 ---
 layout: default
-title: "Episode 1: Building the Domain Model"
+title: "Tutorial 1: Building the Domain Model"
 ---
-# Spring Boot Tutorial Series — Episode 1: Building the Domain Model
+# Spring Boot Tutorial Series — Tutorial 1: Building the Domain Model

 A practical, step-by-step tutorial to build the domain model.
 Each step presents the code followed by concise explanations of the annotations and concepts used.